Choosing Home Color Schemes

 Now that you've done your homework, it's time to pop open the paint and start.
 Remember you can't always just jump into painting.
 There's a bit of prep work to do first.
 You need to make sure the surfaces are ready to be painted and often you should consider priming the wall before applying paint.
 For an in-depth "how-to" about painting a room, check out our Paint a Room project.

 Good luck!
-You're now on your way toward rejuvenating your rooms with color combinations that can transform your home.
+You're now on your way toward rejuvenating your rooms with interior paint color combinations that can transform your home and an overall home color scheme that can tie it all together.
 For the rest of your paint projects, go to your local True Value hardware store for all the tools, products and expert advice you need to start right.